 When you find a home you like, it’s time to make an offer.
-If you’re using a real estate agent, they’ll be able to offer opinions on how the home is priced so you know whether you should bid below, at or above the asking price.
+If you’re using a real estate agent, they can offer opinions on how the home is priced so you know whether you should bid below, at or above the listing price.

 Step 5: Close On The Home

-Once you’ve received a final approval on your mortgage and completed all the necessary inspections, it’s time to close.
-This is when the ownership of the home will officially be transferred from the owner to you.
+Once you’ve received final approval on your mortgage and completed all the necessary inspections, it’s time to close.
+This is when the ownership of the home will officially be transferred to you.

 At closing, you’ll pay your down payment and closing costs.
-If you’re immediately taking occupancy of the home (i.e., the seller hasn’t negotiated to stay in the home past closing), you’ll get the keys to the home.
+If you’re immediately taking occupancy of the home (in other words, the seller hasn’t negotiated to stay in the home past closing), you’ll get the keys to the house.

-A purchase agreement is a contract between a seller and a buyer that lays out the terms of the home sale.
-The seller’s agent is usually responsible for the purchase agreement.
+In most real estate transactions, the seller’s agent is responsible for the purchase agreement.
 If the home is for sale by owner, then drafting the purchase agreement might become the responsibility of your real estate agent.

 If you’re not using a real estate agent, then you and the seller have a couple of options:

-You should never buy an FSBO home without a proper home inspection.
-During a home inspection, a trained home inspector reviews the home’s major systems, appliances and structure.
-The inspection is a great way to find out what may need repairs now or in the future.
+Although it's not required, we would recommend you never buy a FSBO house without a proper inspection.
+A trained home inspector reviews the house’s major systems, appliances and structure during their visit.
+This process is a great way to find out what may need repairs now or in the future.

-If your inspector finds a problem with your new home, you have a few options.
+If your inspector finds a problem with your new home, you have these options:

 - Ask the seller to fix the problem.
-You can ask the seller to fix the problem at his or her expense before you buy the home.
-This is the easiest solution for buyers, but you can’t guarantee that the seller won’t choose a sub-par contractor.
+You can ask the seller to fix the problem at their expense before buying the home.
+This is the easiest solution for buyers, but you can’t guarantee that the seller won’t choose a subpar contractor.

 - Ask for a credit to fix the problem.
 You can ask the seller to credit you for the cost of repairs after closing.
 This ensures that you can choose the contractor, but you may have a more difficult time convincing a seller to agree to a repair bill if they don’t know the cost ahead of time.

 - Ask for a reduction in sale price.
-You can ask the seller to reduce the price of the home so you’ll have money to make the repairs yourself.
+You might convince the seller to lower the home’s asking price so you’ll have money to make the repairs yourself.

 - Cancel the sale.
 If the problem is severe and you can’t reach a solution with the seller, you can always cancel the sale.

-Make sure to consult your real estate professional for help figuring out how to navigate any inspection problems that come up.
+Make sure to consult your real estate professional for help in figuring out how to navigate any inspection problems that arise.